-New Jersey will be holding its Seventh Annual Disability Pride Parade and Celebration in Trenton this month.
+New Jersey held its Eighth Annual Disability Pride Parade and Celebration in Trenton this month.
 The event is organized by the Alliance Center for Independent Living based in Edison, and I’m proud to have been a part of the parade since the beginning.

 It is incongruous to take pride in not being able to do something.
-There must have been some onlookers at the parade in the past asking: What are these “broken-down people” with crutches and in wheelchairs doing marching around proclaiming their pride?
+There must be some onlookers at the parade each year asking: What are these “broken-down people” with crutches and in wheelchairs doing marching around proclaiming their pride?
 How can they be proud when they can’t do anything for themselves?

 Well, that is the point.
 Society’s view of people with disabilities can be so negative, so weakening, so smothering of spirit that overcoming that negativity can be empowering and something to be proud about.

 As people with disabilities, we put up with so much crap imposed upon us by society, the government, the system, and the people in our lives that it is a wonder that any of us have the energy and initiative to be independent, productive, or active.